openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Unsigned Request {#unsigned_request}

 The Verifier MAY send all the OpenID4VP request parameters as members in the `request` member passed to the API.
-In this case, the Wallet will use the Verifier's origin as asserted by the Browser as the Verifer's Client Identifier.
+In this case, the Wallet will use the Verifier's origin as asserted by the user agent as the Verifer's Client Identifier.

 ### Signed Request {#signed_request}